-Placement testing determines where you begin in your math and English coursework.
+Placement testing determines where you begin in your math, English, and computer science coursework.
 Placement testing may allow you to bypass basic courses, saving you time and money.
-If you need a refresher course for math or English, your placement will ensure that you start at the appropriate level course.
-Your placement in math and English courses at BMCC will be determined by SAT or ACT scores, previous college courses you've taken, or with an Accuplacer placement exam less than three years old.
+If you need a refresher course for math, English or computer science, your placement will ensure that you start at the appropriate level course.
+Your placement in math, English, and computer science courses at BMCC will be determined by SAT or ACT scores, previous college courses you've taken, or with a placement exam less than three years old.